forc-db/Global_Productivity/manuscript/outline.md

 *Testing H2:*

-THere is some variation as to which are the best predictor variables.
+[THere is some variation as to which are the best predictor variables. is any of it very interesting?]

 *Testing H3:*
 **Climate / latitude explains a larger portion of variation in major fluxes (GPP, NPP, and Rauto) than in subsidiary components.**